teleport-1254/Inspectinator/README.md

 # Inspectinator
-Inspect URL and its domain for scam or if it's a fake one.
+Inspects URL and Domain for scams.